A primal-dual interior-point relaxation method with global and rapidly local convergence for nonlinear programs: Introduction

 In this paper, we first prove that, under suitable conditions, any solution of a parametric equality constrained mini-max problem is a KKT point of the logarithmic-barrier subproblem.
-Based on this observation, we present a novel primal-dual interior-point relaxation method with adaptively updating barrier for nonlinear programs.
-Our method is established on solving a sequence of KKT systems of the parametric equality constrained mini-max subproblems, and the barrier parameter is updated adaptively in each iteration as we did for linear programming.
-This feature is remarkably different from the classic primal-dual interior-point methods and the newly proposed primal-dual interior-point relaxation method (see \cite{LiuDai18}) for nonlinear programming, in which the parameter is only updated in outer iterations when, for a fixed barrier, the inner iterations have found some approximate solutions of the logarithmic-barrier subproblems satisfying the given accuracy.
-In particular, our update for the barrier parameter is autonomous and adaptive, which makes our method to be potential of avoiding the possible difficulties caused by the unappropriate initial selection of the barrier parameter and speeding up the convergence to the solution.
+Based on this observation, we present a novel primal-dual interior-point relaxation method with iteratively updating barrier for nonlinear programs subject to general equality and nonnegative constraints.
+Our method is established on approximately solving a sequence of KKT systems of the parametric equality constrained mini-max subproblems, which avoids the requirement that any primal or dual iterate is an interior-point.
+The barrier parameter is updated with the iteration point as we did for linear programming, which is distinct from the newly proposed primal-dual interior-point relaxation method (see \cite{LiuDai18}) for nonlinear programming where the parameter is only updated in outer iterations when, for a fixed barrier, the inner iterations have found some approximate solutions of the logarithmic-barrier subproblems satisfying the given accuracy.
+In particular, our update for the barrier parameter is autonomous and iterative, allowing our method to potentially avoid the possible difficulties caused by the inappropriate initial selection of the barrier parameter and to speed up convergence to the solution.

-Alike that in \cite{LiuDai18}, our primal-dual interior-point relaxation method in this paper does not require any primal or dual iterate to be an interior point.
-Thus, our method is expected to be able to circumvent some difficulties including the jamming phenomenon (see \cite{BenShV04,WacBie00}) caused by the interior-point restriction for nonlinear programs and improve the ill conditioning of primal-dual interior-point methods as the barrier parameter is small (see \cite{NocWri99}).
-Under suitable assumptions, we proved that our method can be globally convergent to the KKT point and is of locally quadratic convergence.
-Some preliminary numerical results on a well-posed problem for which many line-search infeasible interior-point methods fail to find the minimizer and a set of test problems from CUTE collection show that our method is efficient.
+The method is easily extended for solving problems with general inequality constraints without incorporating any additional slack variables.
+It has the potential to circumvent the jamming difficulty that appears with many interior-point methods for nonlinear programs and improve the ill conditioning of the existing primal-dual interior-point methods as the barrier parameter is small (see \cite{NocWri99}).
+Furthermore, a new smoothing approach, which is totally different from the techniques used in \cite{QSZ00}, is introduced to develop our relaxation method and promote convergence of the method.
+Under suitable conditions, it is proved that our method can be globally convergent and locally quadratically convergent to the KKT point of the original problem.
+The preliminary numerical results on a well-posed problem for which many interior-point methods fail to find the minimizer and a set of test problems from the CUTEr collection show that our method is efficient.

 Our paper is organized as follows.
 In section 2, we prove that the classic logarithmic-barrier subproblem can be equivalently converted into an equality constrained mini-max problem.
 Based on this equivalence, we present the framework of our primal-dual interior-point relaxation method for nonlinear programs in section 3.
 In this section, we also figure out why our method can be expected to be efficient in improving the classic interior-point methods.
 We analyze and prove the global and local convergence results of our method for nonlinear programs in sections 4 and 5, respectively.
 Some preliminary numerical results on nonlinear programming test problems are reported in section 6.
 We conclude our paper in the last section.